T1eerth/T1eerth/README.md

 ## Other Common Github Profile Sections

-🧠 I'm currently learning OOPs in C++
+🧠 I'm currently learning REACT JS

 👯‍♀️ I'm looking to collaborate on C++

 📫 You can reach me by using the above mentioned links...

-⚡️ Fun fact "There is BIG money in coding"